r-b-e-e/androidApps/README.md

 > ### iTuneFeedRSSApp
 <p align="justify">The App displays media feeds from iTunes Store related to latest content release details like AudioBooks,
-Movies , iOS apps, etc. Main function in this app is parsing JSON</p>
+Movies , iOS apps, etc. Main function in this app is parsing JSON. </p>

 > ##### SCREENSHOTS (Click to Maximize)